aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/comments-and-notes/how-to-change-the-comment-font-color/_index.md

 {{% alert color="primary" %}}

-Microsoft Excel allows users to add comments to cells to add additional information and highlight data.
-Developers may need to customize the comment to specify alignment settings, text direction Font Color, etc. Aspose.Cells provides APIs to accomplish the task.
+Microsoft Excel allows users to add comments to cells to provide additional information and highlight data.
+Developers may need to customize the comment to specify alignment settings, text direction, font color, etc. Aspose.Cells provides APIs to accomplish this task.

 {{% /alert %}}

-Aspose.Cells provides a [**Shape.TextBody**](https://reference.aspose.com/cells/net/aspose.cells.drawing/shape/properties/textbody) property to the font color of the comment.
-The following sample code demonstrates the use of [**Shape.TextBody**](https://reference.aspose.com/cells/net/aspose.cells.drawing/shape/properties/textbody) property to set text direction for a comment.
+Aspose.Cells provides a [**Shape.TextBody**](https://reference.aspose.com/cells/net/aspose.cells.drawing/shape/properties/textbody) property to set the font color of the comment.
+The following sample code demonstrates the use of the [**Shape.TextBody**](https://reference.aspose.com/cells/net/aspose.cells.drawing/shape/properties/textbody) property to set the font color for a comment.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ChangeCommentFontColor-1.cs" >}}